wikipathways/WikiPathways-SPARQL-book/feds.i.md

 ### Assays for genes in WP1560

-The following query lists all assay data for genes in [wikipathways:WP1560](https://identifiers.org/wikipathways:WP1560):
+The following query lists all <topic>assay</topic> data for genes in [wikipathways:WP1560](https://identifiers.org/wikipathways:WP1560):

 <sparql>kupkbGene</sparql>